 Edda Braune Interior September 21st, 2017

-Edda Braune Bedroom September 19th, 2017
+Edda Braune Interior September 27th, 2017

-Natzu Shimizu Bedroom September 19th, 2017
+Natzu Shimizu Interior September 27th, 2017

 Manya Matveev Bathroom September 27th, 2017

 Try a modern take on traditional.
 "The owner likes traditional claw‐foot tubs but the house called for a more modern fixture" says Randall Mars of Randall Mars Architects.
 "This tub by Wetstyle has modern lines with that same feeling.
 In addition it floats nicely in the space and enjoys great views.
 The pocket shutters offer privacy while flooding the room with light".
 Think green.
 "This bathroom was an ecochic project where we used several natural or recycled/reclaimed products" says Kerrie L. Kelly of Kerrie Kelly Design Lab.
 "The clients fell in love with the hammered‐copper tub when they saw it.
 Luckily the entire bathroom was demoed so we had the opportunity to take an existing tub/shower and covert the space to accommodate a large shower and separate freestanding tub.
 It now serves as the centerpiece to the master suite renovation".

 Rosetta Loreta Bedroom September 27th, 2017